-Tigers rebound to beat Utah in Day 2 of the Judi Garman Classic
+Tigers rebound to beat Utah and Notre Dame in Day 2 of the Judi Garman Classic

 Latest Weather Blog

-Tigers rebound to beat Utah in Day 2 of the Judi Garman Classic
+Tigers rebound to beat Utah and Notre Dame in Day 2 of the Judi Garman Classic

-FULLERTON, Cali. - LSU softball grabbed a close 2-0 victory over Utah to start Day 2 of the Judi Garman Classic in California.
+FULLERTON, Cali. - LSU softball grabbed a close 2-0 victory over Utah to start Day 2 of the Judi Garman Classic before run ruling Notre Dame 10-0 Friday afternoon.

-The Tigers busted the game open in the bottom of the sixth inning after McKenzie Redoutey doubled to score Tori Edwards and Sierra Daniel followed it up with a single to bring in Redoutey.
+Against Utah, The Tigers busted the game open in the bottom of the sixth inning after McKenzie Redoutey doubled to score Tori Edwards and Sierra Daniel followed it up with a single to bring in Redoutey.

 Freshman pitcher Jayden Heaven threw a complete game allowing no runs on three hits with 11 strikeouts and three walks on 125 pitches.

+Later Friday afternoon, The Tigers scored eight runs in the first inning before the Fighting Irish even recorded a single out.

+LSU pitcher Sydney Berzon recorded a complete game of her own against Notre Dame.
+She only allowed two hits in five scoreless innings with seven strikeouts and no walks on 55 pitches.

-LSU is 16-1 this season and will face also Notre Dame on Friday.
-The Tigers are now 5-1 against Utah and hold a 3-1 advantage over Notre Dame all-time.
+LSU is 17-1 this season and are now 5-1 against Utah and 4-1 against Notre Dame all-time.

 Trending News